Ph.D. and D.Eng. Programs

 Doctor of Philosophy (Ph.D.): Full-time five-year research-based programs.
 The programs are designed to train and develop students to become academic and research scholars.
 The four Ph.D. programs of the Rackham Graduate School of the University of Michigan-Ann Arbor are located, administered, and offered by UM-Dearborn.
 These programs observe the standards for admissions, registration, degree requirements, awarding of degrees, and other administrative policies and regulations established by the Executive Board of the Rackham Graduate School.

-The four Ph.D. programs are fully-funded.
+Funding Support for Ph.D.
+Programs: Our programs are fully-funded.
 We understand the financial commitment of continuing your education, and we want to help.
 Students admitted receiving full-funding in the form of an appointment as Graduate Student Instructor (GSI), Research Assistant (GSRA), or a combination of both.
 This covers a competitive monthly stipend, health insurance, and tuition waiver.

 Programs for Working Professionals

 Doctor of Engineering (D.Eng.): Full-time or part-time program geared toward working professionals with prior professional experience in mobility and the automotive industry.
-This professional degree centers on engineering practice and application, problem-solving skills, and innovation to prepare graduates for technical leadership roles in the automotive and mobility industry.
+This professional degree centers on engineering practice and application, problem-solving skills, and innovation to prepare graduates for technical leadership roles in industry.